AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     ![Collections Import](../assets/data-generator/images/authentication.png)

-19. Review the environment variables and you can notice that the `JWT_TOKEN` and `ACCESS_TOKEN` are now populated.
+19. Review the environment variables, and you can notice that the `JWT_TOKEN` and `ACCESS_TOKEN` are now populated.
 20. Open the `Luma-Loyalty-Data` collection and click **Run** on the overview tab to start a Collection Runner.

     ![Collections Import](../assets/data-generator/images/loyalty.png)

-21. In the collection runner window, make sure to select the environment from the dropdown, provide a delay of 4000ms, check the save responses option, and make sure that run order is correct.
+21. In the collection runner window, make sure to select the environment from the dropdown, provide a delay of 4000ms, check the save responses option, and make sure that the run order is correct.
 Click the **Run Luma Loyalty Data** button

     ![Collections Import](../assets/data-generator/images/loyalty-run.png)

     >[!NOTE]
     >
     >**Luma-Loyalty-Data** collection run would create a schema  to contain customer loyalty data.
-The schema is based off XDM Individual Profile class that comprises of custom mixins and dataypes.
+The schema is based on XDM Individual Profile class that comprises custom mixins and dataypes.
 Collection also creates a dataset using the schema and uploads sample customer loyalty data to Adobe Experience Platform.

     >[!NOTE]
     >
-    >If any of the collection request fails during postman collection runner, stop the execution and run the collection requests one by one.
+    >If any of the collection requests fails during the postman collection runner, stop the execution and run the collection requests one by one.

 22. If everything goes well, all requests in the `Luma-Loyalty-Data` collection should pass.

     ![Loyalty Result](../assets/data-generator/images/loyalty-result.png)

-23. Now lets login to [Adobe Experience Platform UI](https://platform.adobe.com/) and navigate to datasets.
+23. Now let's login to [Adobe Experience Platform UI](https://platform.adobe.com/) and navigate to datasets.
-24. Open the `Luma Loyalty Dataset` dataset and under the dataset activity window, you can view a successful batch run that ingested 1000 records.
+24. Open the `Luma Loyalty Dataset` dataset, and under the dataset activity window, you can view a successful batch run that ingested 1000 records.
 You can also click on the preview dataset option to verify the records ingested.
      ![Loyalty Dataset](../assets/data-generator/images/loyalty-dataset.png)
-25. Repeat steps 21 - 23 to run below collections:
+25. Repeat steps 21 - 23 to run the below collections:
     *   `Luma-CRM-Data.postman_collection.json` : collection run would create a schema to contain CRM data of customers.
-The schema is based off XDM Individual Profile class that comprises of Demographic Details, Personal Contact Details and Luma Identity Profile mixins.
+The schema is based on XDM Individual Profile class that comprises Demographic Details, Personal Contact Details and Luma Identity Profile mixins.
 Collection also creates a dataset using the schema and uploads sample customer CRM data to Adobe Experience Platform.
     *   `Luma-Product-Catalog.postman_collection.json` : collection run would create a schema to contain product catalog information.
-The schema is based off a custom class that comprises of product catalo mixin, Commerce details and Consumer Experience Event mixin.
+The schema is based on a custom class comprising product catalog mixin, Commerce details, and Consumer Experience Event mixin.
 Collection also creates a dataset using the schema and uploads product data to Adobe Experience Platform.
     *   `Luma-Offline-Purchase-Events.postman_collection.json`: collection run would create a schema to contain offline purchase event data of customers.
-The schema is based off XDM ExperienceEvent class and comprises of mixins to capture customer loyalty information and their offline purchase events.
+The schema is based on XDM ExperienceEvent class and comprises mixins to capture customer loyalty information and their offline purchase events.
 Collection also creates a dataset using the schema and uploads offline purchase events data to Adobe Experience Platform.

 ## Using Newman

 Before you follow the steps, please make sure that you have access to Experience Platform APIs.
-For this tutorial, we will be using a sandbox environment as it provides an isolated environments where you can try out functionality without mixing resources and data with your Production environment.
+For this tutorial, we will be using a sandbox environment as it provides an isolated environment where you can try out functionality without mixing resources and data with your Production environment.

 ### Install NodeJs and Newman